 Equipment

-grill
+- grill

-small bowl
+- small bowl

-salad bowls or plates
+- salad bowls or plates

 Ingredients

-1 chicken breast from Thai Grilled Chicken with Coconut Milk Marinade
+- 1 chicken breast from Thai Grilled Chicken with Coconut Milk Marinade

-6 tablespoons fresh lemon juice
+- 6 tablespoons fresh lemon juice

-2 teaspoons Thai fish sauce
+- 2 teaspoons gluten-free Thai fish sauce

-2 tablespoons palm sugar or light brown sugar
+- 2 tablespoons palm sugar or light brown sugar

-Romaine or mixed greens, torn
+- Romaine or mixed greens (torn)

-10 leaves Lemon basil or Thai basil
+- 10 leaves Lemon basil or Thai basil

-toasted black sesame seeds
+- toasted black sesame seeds

 Preparation

-2. Whisk together the lemon juice, Thai fish sauce, and brown sugar.
+- Whisk together the lemon juice, Thai fish sauce, and brown sugar.

 More Thai Recipes